ST ANTONY’S ROMAN CATHOLIC SCHOOL SAFEGUARDING STATEMENT

-All children deserve the opportunity to achieve their full potential.
-St. Antony’s fully recognises its responsibilities, under Section 175 of the 2002 Education Act, to have arrangements in place to safeguard and promote the welfare of children.
+All students deserve the opportunity to achieve their full potential.
+St Antony’s fully recognises its responsibilities, under Section 175 of the 2002 Education Act, to have arrangements in place to safeguard and promote the welfare of children.

 Safeguarding legislation and government guidance says that safeguarding means:

 - Protecting children from maltreatment

 - Preventing impairment of children’s health or development